 Section 50.
-ANNUAL TAX LEVY: The Council must finally adopt, not later than its first regular meeting in September, an ordinance levying upon the assessed valuation of all property in the city, a rate of taxation sufficient to raise the amounts estimated to be required in the annual budget and as herein provided, less the amounts estimated to be received from fines, licenses, and other sources of revenue.
-The Council shall then deliver the assessment roll to the Auditor, who shall thereupon compute and carry out the amount of the tax so levied on each parcel of property contained in the assessment roll.
-The corrected list for each tax shall be the assessment roll of said tax for said year, and it shall be certified by the Auditor as being the assessment roll of said tax.
+ANNUAL TAX LEVY: The Council must finally adopt, not later than its first regular meeting in August, an ordinance levying upon the assessed valuation of all property in the City, a rate of taxation sufficient to raise the amount estimated to be required in the annual budget as herein provided, less the amounts estimated to be received from fines, licenses, and other sources of revenue.
+The Council shall then deliver the assessment roll to the Auditor, who shall thereupon compute and carry out the amount of tax so levied on each parcel of property contained in the assessment roll.
+The corrected list for each such tax shall be the assessment roll of said tax for said year, and it shall be certified by the Auditor as being the assessment roll of said City.
+(As Amended 1953)

 Section 51.
-LIMIT OF TAX LEVY: The tax levy authorized by the Council to meet the municipal expenses for each fiscal year shall not exceed the rate of one dollar on each one hundred dollars of the assessed valuation of the real and personal property within the city, except as in this charter otherwise provided.
-The moneys collected from such levy shall be placed in the general fund of the city, and may be apportioned as determined by the Council.
+LIMIT OF TAX LEVY: The tax levy authorized by the Council to meet the municipal expenses for each fiscal year shall not exceed the rate of two dollars on each one hundred dollars of the assessed valuation of the real and personal property within the City, except as this Charter otherwise provides.
+The money collected from such levy shall be placed in the general fund of the City, and may be apportioned as determined by the Council.

-The foregoing limitation shall not apply in the event of any great necessity or emergency, in which case it may be temporarily suspended; provided, that no increase over said limit, except as herein prescribed, shall be made in any fiscal year, unless authorized by ordinance adopted by the vote of the electors of the city.
+The foregoing limitation shall not apply in the event of any great necessity or emergency, in which case it may be temporarily suspended for any one fiscal year if authorized by ordinance adopted by the vote of the electors of the City.
 Section 52.
-SPECIAL TAX LEVY: The Council shall have the power to levy and collect taxes, in addition to the taxes herein or by general law authorized to be levied and collected, sufficient to pay and maintain the sinking fund of the bonded indebtedness of the city; and for the following purposes at not to exceed the following rates:
+SPECIAL TAX LEVY: The Council shall have the power to levy and collect taxes in addition to the taxes herein provided for municipal purposes, sufficient to pay and maintain the sinking fund for the bonded indebtedness of the city.